wintercms/docs/backend-widgets.md

         ];
     }

 The **label** element defines the widget name for the Add Widget popup window.
 The **context** element defines the context where the widget could be used.
-October's report widget system allows to host the report container on any page, and the container context name is unique.
+Winter's report widget system allows to host the report container on any page, and the container context name is unique.
 The widget container on the Dashboard page uses the **dashboard** context.